 In June 2015, she participated in the Women's Art Institute (WAI) studio intensive at St. Catherine University.
 In June 2016, she returned as a WAI Teaching Assistant and completed a two-year professional mentorship/protégée program through Women's Art Resources of Minnesota (WARM).
 In 2015 and 2016, her paintings were selected and sold at the annual Minnesota State Fair Fine Arts Exhibition, receiving the ArtReach St. Croix award (2016).

-She has been a part of many community conversations around water at events and venues such as the Water Bar, Water Action Day, Friends of the Mississippi River, the Mississippi Watershed Management Organization and the Summit Hill Association for a Field Day with Linwood Elementary in St. Paul.
-She resides in St. Paul and continues to explore ways to honor the water.
+She has been a part of many community conversations around water at events and venues such as the Water Bar, Water Action Day, Friends of the Mississippi River, the Mississippi Watershed Management Organization, and the Summit Hill Association for a Field Day with Linwood Elementary in St. Paul.
+She resides in St. Paul and continues to explore ways to honor the land and water that she loves.